vincen-github/mlimpl/README.md

         6. ann_by_matlab:
                 a simple artificial neural network achieved by matlab to distinguish the mnist digital dataset. the code in floder contains artificial neural network implement by myself.
-                The other code file except file named ANN.m is to read mnist dataset to memory through matlab.This is not what I did by myself.
+                The other code file except file named ANN.m is to read mnist dataset to memory through matlab. it came from other blog.
         7. SVM:
                 Support vector machine solved by sequential minimal optimization algorithm for classification task.
         8. KMeans++: